 Get Equipment Used or at a Low Rate

-Depending on what materials and supplies are needed to run your business, you may be interested in purchasing individual items in bulk.
+Depending on what materials and supplies are needed to run your business, you may benefit from purchasing items in bulk.
 Some vendors may offer a discount.
-It will help save on expense costs later, and you can take advantage of items when they are on sale.
+It will help save later expenses, and you can take advantage of items when they are on sale.

-Use Online Savings Accounts or Accounts with I
+Use Online Savings Accounts or Accounts with Interest

-Vendors may offer lower prices for goods, but you need good communication skills to make it happen.
-Work on making a deal on products or services used for your business.
-If you’ve been working with a vendor for a while, the established relationship may increase the chances of negotiating a fair rate.
-Be clear about how business will be conducted for each party.
-Communicate terms you would like as part of the agreement.
+Be clear about the terms you would like as part of the agreement.
 Listen to what your vendor offers and be willing to discuss terms further or try again later if a deal isn’t reached.

 Invest in Yourself

-Now that you have a few ideas on what you can do to invest in your business, consider your next course of action.
-As you assess your options, think about which are best for your situation.
-As you learn how others got their startups going, you’ll notice many went through a unique journey raising funds to meet their goals.
-As you learn more about saving and investing in your business, consider what your options will be long-term to keep your business funded.
+Now that you have a few ideas on investing in your business consider your long-term options to keep your business funded.
 You may discover ways to save that will allow for further personal and business growth.

 - 300+ New Side Hustle and Small Business Ideas